-Patent Owner also asserts that Baselga '94 xenograft models would not reliably predict the effects of the claimed combination in humans for other reasons.
+Patent Owner also asserts that the Baselga xenograft models would not reliably predict the effects of the claimed combination in humans for other reasons.
 PO Resp.
-52. Again, Patent Owner's own documents refute its assertion.
+56. We, again, are not persuaded.
+Putting aside the general recognition of xenografts as "tumor models to test new drugs and combinations" because of "the highly correct prediction rates" (see Ex.
+1026, 1; Ex.
+1028, 17-18), Patent Owner's own documents refute its assertion.

 As explained above, in seeking FDA approval to test the combination of trastuzumab and paclitaxel, Patent Owner acknowledged that "neither the combination of rhuMAb HER2 and cyclophosphamide and doxorubicin nor the combination of rhuMAb HER2 and paclitaxel have been used together in humans."
 Ex.
 2007, 88.
 Instead, to support its "Study Rationale," Patent Owner relied on the very same Baselga xenograft results it now challenges.
-Id. at 30 (citing Baselga '94).
-And those data apparently were sufficient for the FDA to regard the planned phase III trial with trastuzumab/paclitaxel combination-without corresponding phase I and/or II trials-as reasonable.
-After all, in the absence of a reasonable likelihood that the proposed combination would not lead to an "increase in overall severe adverse events," it seems unlikely that the FDA would have approved administering the claimed combination into a human patient.
+Id. at 30 (citing Baselga Abstract 53 and Baselga Abstract 2262).
+And those data apparently were sufficient for the FDA to regard the planned phase III trial with trastuzumab/paclitaxel combination-without corresponding phase I and/or II trials-as "reasonable" merely one week after receiving the protocol.
+See Ex.
+1035.27 In the absence of a reasonable likelihood that the proposed combination would not lead to an "increase in overall severe adverse events," it seems unlikely that the FDA would have approved administering the claimed combination into a human patient.

 We have considered other arguments advanced by Patent Owner but find them equally unavailing.
-For example, Patent Owner contends that the development history of rhuMAb HER2 confirms that (1) "Baselga '94 would not have motivated a skilled artisan to treat humans with an anti-ErbB2 antibody and a taxoid," and (2) "the preclinical results in Baselga '94 would not have provided a POSA a reasonable expectation of success in achieving the specific clinical result claimed in the '441 patent."
+For example, Patent Owner contends that "the development history of rhuMAb HER2 confirms that the preclinical results in the Baselga abstracts would not have provided a POSA a reasonable expectation of success in achieving the specific clinical result claimed in the '441 patent."
 PO Resp.
-43-44, 49.

-As an initial matter, we note that we analyze the reasonable expectation of success not solely based on Baselga '94, but the prior art as a whole, including Baselga '96, the 1995 TAXOL PDR entry, and the knowledge of a person of ordinary skill in the art.
-More importantly, patentability is assessed from the perspective of the hypothetical person of ordinary skill in the art.
+52. But, patentability is assessed from the perspective of the hypothetical person of ordinary skill in the art.
 Life Techs., Inc. v.
 Clontech Labs., Inc., 224 F.3d 1320, 1325-26 (Fed.
 Cir.
 2000).
-Thus, how the inventor developed the claimed combination is not material to our objective analysis of obviousness.
+Thus, how the inventor developed the claimed combination is not material to our objective analysis of obviousness.28 Moreover, we analyze